1. Made up of glands that produce and secrete hormones(chemical messengers)

 Insulin – decreases blood sugar concentrations, affects the uptake of glucose by cells

-Diabetes Mellitus – results from an insulin deficiency, blood sugar rises (hypoglycemia) and excess is excreted in the urine.
+Diabetes Mellitus – results from insulin deficiency, blood sugar rises (hypoglycemia); excess excreted in urine.

 Type I – insulin dependent diabetes mellitus or juvenile onset diabetes, often caused by inherited immune disorder that destroys pancreatic cells

 Type II – mature onset diabetes (usually after the age of 40), often individuals are overweight, can be controlled with diet and exercise

 Hypoglycemia – low blood sugar, can be caused by too much insulin

 Pineal Gland – melatonin, sleep cycles